Generic filters

 What complications can Genital Herpes lead to?

 Genital herpes during pregnancy is easily acquired due to a compromised immune system.
 If you have genital herpes and you are pregnant, it is essential to speak to your midwife or doctor as genital herpes can easily be transmitted to the child during a vaginal birth.
+In extreme cases, herpes can affect the eyes, brain and lungs.
+This requires specialist care.

 What is the long-term prognosis for someone who has Genital Herpes?